-- Illness that involves fever, vomiting, injuries, or situations when a physician recommends the students be absent from school.
+- Illness that involves fever of 100.4 or higher, vomiting, injuries, or situations when a physician recommends the students be absent from school.
 The reason is to be reported to the school office. - Death of immediate family member - Medical or dental appointments which cannot be scheduled outside the school day (a written doctor's statement is to be given to the school office) - Religious Holidays - Court ordered absences - Other unusual circumstances when approved by the principal and requested in advance of the event - Travel for a limited time period involving new educational experiences for a student, which is requested on an infrequent basis by parents or guardian at least one week in advance of the proposed absence.
 Letters should be submitted to the school principal for approval.
+(Please note: Your child will be given make-up work when your family returns from vacation.
+Work will not be given prior to leaving on vacation.)